afombravo/2FAST2Q/README.md

                 'downstream_bin':[seq2bin(barcode_search_downstream)],
-                'miss_search_up':1, #mismatches allowed on the found downstream search sequence 'miss_search_down':1, #mismatches allowed on the found upstream search sequence 'quality_set_up':set(""), #quality symbols that cannot be found on the read quality on the found upstream search sequence
+                'miss_search_up':1, #mismatches allowed on the found downstream search sequence 'miss_search_down':1, #mismatches allowed on the found upstream search sequence 'quality_set_up':set(""), #quality symbols that CANNOT be found on the read quality on the found upstream search sequence
-                'quality_set_down':set("") #quality symbols that cannot be found on the read quality on the found downstream search sequence
+                'quality_set_down':set("") #quality symbols that CANNOT be found on the read quality on the found downstream search sequence
 				        }

 start,end=sequence_tinder(read_sequence_bin,read_quality,barcode_info)